unityfire/alexa-ha/README.md

 # ALEXA HOME AUTOMATION
 Alexa HA provides tight integration between [Amazon Echo] and your Home Automation.
 This free and open source Skill for has been developed using the [Alexa Skills Kit].
-Alexa-HA delivers voice control and verbal feedback for practically anything in your home, and beyond!
+Amazon Echo combined with the Alexa-HA Skill and a supported Home Automation solution delivers voice control and verbal feedback for practically anything in your home and beyond!
 The key feature highlights include:

 - Switch any controllable device - appliances/lights/fans/locks/shutters/etc
 - Set light colors individually; by room or group
 - Control light dimmer levels individually; by room or group
 - Set thermostat(s) target temperature
-- Change pre-defined scenes/modes (i.e. home/lighting/security/etc)
 - Get device states (i.e. temperature/humidity/luminance/power consumption, etc)
+- Set scenes/modes (i.e. home/lighting/security/etc)
 - Get scene modes (i.e. 'check current house mode', could be home/away/relax/gaming/party/sleep, etc)
 - Trigger custom server side rules and return a response which is spoken by the Echo (i.e. say 'watch a movie' automatically sets up your Home Theater by powering on the Projector/AV Receiver/HTPC, lowering the Projector Screen, dimming the lights, etc.)
 - Research virtually anything via voice through [Wolfram Alpha] API